 Citizen Magnificent Productions

 Any good witty, strange, esoterically meaningful bordering on pretentious production logo/vanity needs an equally vainglorious animation to go with it.
 I started this way back in 2003 and lost interest because animation is tedious and hard and I’m not a very good artist.
 But in the following years I’d revisit it in fits and starts, finally completing it in 2015 when I had some practice under my belt.
 It’s all superhero/Street Fighter II style nonsense.
-I did the ridiculous music in Garageband, trying to emulate the over-cranked, hyper active stuff I remembered from the ubiquitous 70’s era PSA’s and such frequently seen by many a Massachusetts youngster while watching cartoons on WLVI 56, and maybe a smattering of Konami NES game music for good measure.
+I did the ridiculous music in Garageband, trying to emulate the over-cranked, hyper active UHF broadcast muddied stuff I remembered from the ubiquitous 70’s era PSA’s and the like frequently seen by many a Massachusetts youngster while watching cartoons on WLVI 56.
+And there’s a smattering of Konami NES game music for good measure because they always had the best drums.

-I was unemployed at the time I made this and needed a project to keep my spirits up.
+I was unemployed at the time I made this– well, finished it anyway– and needed a project to keep my spirits up.
 I started this one in 2003 as well.
 Basically all I had out of that first session was the “newspaper sky” background, so that’s actually 2003 news.
-I had intended for a water creature to come out of the pool, basically like a surly version of the water tentacle from The Abyss, and something involving a vaguely rubber hose style boxing bird.
+At the time, I had envisioned for a water creature to come out of the pool, basically like a surly version of the water tentacle from The Abyss, and something involving a vaguely rubber hose style boxing bird.
 In 2013, 10 years after starting it, I ended up with what you see here.

 Nope, there’s really not much more to say about this one.